LLNL/Thomson-Scattering-Cross-Section-Calculator/README.md

 Alternatively code can be downloaded and placed into a matlab accessible folder.
 All included dependencies must be accessible in the [matlab function search path](https://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html?searchHighlight=search%20path&s_tid=srchtitle_search%20path_1).

+The script "ThomsonScatteringTestScript.m" provides a worked example of how to use these functions to carry out a Thomson scattering cross-section calculation.

 ### Prerequisites

 Requires a MATLAB licence to run.
 There are no other prerequisites to run these scripts.

-## Getting Started

-The script "ThomsonScatteringTestScript.m" provides a worked example of how to use these functions to carry out a Thomson scattering cross-section calculation.

 ## Built With